 After years of using this app and web page, I have found small features of Quizlet that allow me to maximize the technology.
 When creating a set, one can change the settings so definitions of an unlearned term will be recommended from past users.
 In my experience, adding photos that correspond with the definition will contribute to faster memorization.
 I also group sets together into a folder so when the final exam approaches, I can study all the terms together.

-Evernote is one of those applications that you know wants to see their users succeed.
-The dates on my notes within the app can be traced back to 2014 with my inventory of National Geographic magazines.
-Each note, up to a hundred, can be found easily because they are organized into notebooks, which are categorized into stacks.
-Evernote still transforms my schooling to this day, five years later.
+The dates on my notes within Evernote can be traced back to 2014 with my inventory of National Geographic magazines.
+Funny right?
+I was an interesting child.
+It’s like a time-capsule when I look through past notes.
+For example, under the notebook titled Helen’s Exchange Emails, I have stored the important conversations between my German exchange partner and I in 2016.
+And each note can be found easily because they are organized into notebooks, which are categorized into stacks.
+It has been seven years, and Evernote still transforms my academic and personal work to this day.

 The alternative to Evernote is to record everything on notebooks, something I already do, though not on such a large scale.
 I prefer to not have a plethora of notebooks on the bookshelf for two reasons.
 The first, physical notebooks take up a lot of space and I cannot travel with them easily.
 The second is about modifications.
 A notebook cannot be mixed around and rearranged.
 If I wanted to change the layout of a notebook, I may need to buy a binder, which would cause more materials wasted.